aadeshdixit11/Supply-Chain-Report---Power-BI/README.md

 # Supply-Chain-Report---Power-BI

-This project presents a comprehensive Supply Chain Analysis Dashboard built in Power BI, designed to monitor and optimize supply chain operations.
-By leveraging Power Query for ETL and advanced DAX measures, the dashboard transforms raw regional sales data into actionable insights.
+## 📖 Overview
+This project presents an interactive **Power BI report** focused on supply chain analytics.
+It demonstrates how raw operational data can be transformed into actionable insights, helping businesses optimize their supply chain performance.

+---

-🔑 Key Features-
+## 🔑 Key Features
-- Warehouse & Inventory Trends: Track stock levels, supply flow, and fulfillment efficiency.
+- **Inventory Analysis**: Track stock levels, reorder points, and warehouse utilization.
-- Issue Analysis: Identify bottlenecks, delays, and supply chain risks.
-- Regional Sales Insights: Evaluate performance across U.S. regions using integrated Excel datasets.
+- **Supplier Performance**: Evaluate delivery timelines, quality ratings, and cost efficiency.
+- **Logistics Insights**: Monitor shipment volumes, lead times, and transportation costs.
-- Interactive Visuals: Drill-down charts, KPIs, and filters for dynamic reporting.
+- **ETL with Power Query**: Cleaned and transformed raw supply chain data for accurate reporting.
+- **Interactive Dashboards**: Slicers, filters, and drill-through options for detailed exploration.

+---

+## 🎯 Purpose
+The report is designed to help:
-- Data Modeling: Structured relationships and measures for accurate supply chain reporting.
+- Identify bottlenecks in the supply chain
-🎯 Purpose:
-The dashboard helps businesses and analysts:-
+- Improve supplier relationships through performance monitoring
-- Optimize supply chain efficiency and reduce operational risks.
+- Optimize inventory management and reduce carrying costs
-- Gain visibility into warehouse performance and regional sales.
-- Support strategic decision-making with clear, data-driven insights.
+- Support strategic decision-making with clear visual insights

-*DOWNLOAD UPPER FILES TO VIUSALIZE DASHBOARD*
+---

+## 📂 Files in Repository
+- `Supply Chain Report.pbix` → Power BI report file
+- `Supply Chain Data.xlsx` → Raw dataset used for analysis
+- `README.md` → Documentation

+---

+## 🚀 How to Use
+1. Download the `.pbix` and `.xlsx` files from this repository.
+2. Open the `.pbix` file in **Power BI Desktop**.
+3. Ensure the dataset (`Supply Chain Data.xlsx`) is placed in the same directory or update the data source path.
+4. Explore the report using interactive visuals and filters.

+---

+## 📊 Example Insights
+- Supplier delivery performance trends
+- Inventory turnover ratios
+- Cost breakdown across logistics channels
+- Forecasted demand vs. actual supply

+---

+## 🤝 Contributing
+This is a practice project.
+Suggestions for improvements, new KPIs, or additional visualizations are welcome!

+---